khorark/Covid-19/README.md

 ## Auth secret key

-:exclamation: **IMPORTANT** :exclamation: Please chang your secret key for access you server.
+:exclamation: **IMPORTANT** :exclamation: Please changed your secret key for access server.

 This key used when frontend send request in Authorization Header.